 The "Test report format" consists of two parts, the "Checklist" and the "Test report".

 The "Checklist" is a summary of the examinations carried out on the instrument.
-It includes the conclusions of the results of the tests performed, experimental or visual checks based on therequirements of OIML R 50 parts 1 and 2.
+It includes the conclusions of the results of the tests performed, experimental or visual checks based on the required performance criteria and associated tests in OIML R 50 parts 1 and 2.
 The words or condensed sentences aim at reminding the examiner of the requirements of R 50 parts 1 and 2 without reproducing them.

 The "Test report" is a record of the results of the tests carried out on the instrument.
 The "Test report" forms have been produced based on the tests detailed in the test procedures (Annex A of OIML R 50 parts 1 and 2).